Arlberg railway: Operation

 Beginning with 2020, the stretch of track between Landeck-Zams and Ötztal will be selectively double-tracked, to increase capacity and improve the frequency of local services.
 The program, which was announced in 2018, will likely be completed by 2025, and was chosen over the more expensive full double-tracking plans.
 The first works are scheduled to take place between 19 and 21 September 2020, during which services will be disrupted.

+The next step is a second track in the "Klosterbogen" (named after the monastir "St. Peter") between Bludenz station and Bings station.

+Closed stations

+Due to reduced local traffic, multiple stations between Bludenz and Langen am Arlberg were closed after May 1999 to passenger train services, including (from west to east):